wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 You need a sample app to test against, and sample scripts that test that site.

-1. See if you like the example described in the <a target="_blank" href="https://app.pluralsight.com/library/courses/protractor-introduction/table-of-contents">
-   Protractor Introduction</a> video class released March 10 2015
-   by Nate Taylor.
-He created a sample website, which you can view by clinking on this link:

-   <a target="_blank" href="https://meanjs.herokuapp.com">https://meanjs.herokuapp.com</a>

-   This may not be active by the time you read this.

 ### Test Gmail as sample app